-Also, Criminal Justice students at Mitchell College participate in our dynamic internship program.
+Criminal Justice students at Mitchell College participate in our dynamic Field Experience program.
 They gain practical skills they'll use in future positions by working "out in the field" with police, parole, and probation officers, in the local court system and in other settings.
 If you're a pre-law student, you'll participate in independent study and targeted internships.
-You'll also take part in the Pre-Law Society - a student-run organization that sponsors guest speakers and field trips, attends conferences, and helps prepare students for the LSAT.
+You'll also take part in the Law and Society Association - a student-run organization that sponsors guest speakers and field trips, attends conferences, and helps prepare students for the LSAT.